BluesparkLabs/iu_paragraphs/README.md

 4) We recommend the _Paragraphs Experimental_ field widget for Form Display.

+5) Ensure your _Sections_ field and node type display is configured in an _Edge-to-edge_ layout.
+See _Layout settings_ on the _Manage display_ tab
+    of your content type.
+(Field Layout and Layout Discovery modules must be enabled).
+We recommend leveraging the _IU Page Layout_ from the IU theme for your field layouts.
+This custom layout provides two regions:
+    Constrained and Edge-to-edge.
+Place the Body field in the Constrained region and the Sections field in the Edge-to-edge region.
+An alternative approach would be to use the Page Manager module to handle field layouts, but Page Manager is outside the scope of this instruction manual.

-5) Ensure your theme is configured to display the node content in a theme Region that spans the width of the screen (aka, edge-to-edge).
+6) Ensure your theme is configured to display the _Main page content_ in a region that spans the width of the screen (aka, edge-to-edge).
+We recommend using the _IU Page Layout_ from the _IU theme_ which comes preloaded upon installation with two Main page content blocks;  one for node pages and one for non-node pages.
+The Main page content block for nodes is placed in the IU theme's Edge-to-edge region, while non-node Main page content block is in the standard Content region which has a constrained maximum width.

 # Credits